Suggestions for a safe Gymkhana or Autocross

 - Absolutely NO alcohol or drugs of any kind are allowed during or previous to any driving event.
 Any driver who even "smells" as though he / she has consumed alcohol will not be allowed to compete.

-- Drivers must wear a Snell 85 or higher approved helmet, loaners should be available.
+- Drivers must wear a Snell 2500 or equivalent approved helmet, loaners should be available.

 Knocking over five or more cones prompts an automatic black flag of that run.
 All drivers must be reminded that any dangerous or fast driving in the pit area will get them disqualified from competition.
 Also, if they lose control of the car for any reason on the course, depress the clutch and the brake pedal hard until the car has come to a stop.